cycling99/robloxgroupabuser/README.md

 - Do not put MAX WORKERS too high or your device might crash.
   - For big groups **(100k+)** use 25-40 max workers, for smaller groups use 5-15.

+For more info be sure to visit the [issues](https://github.com/cycling99/robloxgroupabuser/issues)

 Made by [Tripp](https://github.com/Tripp-omg)
 Made even better by [cycling99](https://github.com/cycling99)